OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

           | use mesh sidedness = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">set single sidedness of the mesh, will affect the visibility of the mesh based on normal direction</p>
+        <p class="scene-class-attr-comment">set single sidedness of the mesh, will affect the visibility of the mesh based on normal direction</p>

     </p>